LucasLeonte/ORF-Finder/README.md

 # ORF-Finder

 Minimal ORF Finder project (educational).
-Implements utilities to find Open Reading Frames in DNA sequences.
+A Python tool that identifies all Open Reading Frames (ORFs) in a FASTA file across six reading frames, reporting only sequences longer than 100 nucleotides.
+The tool validates the results by translating the identified ORFs into protein sequences and saving them in a structured JSON file for further analysis.

 ## Quick start